lastime1650/Windows_Kernel_Based_GAMEHACKING_Season_2/README.md

 > # 2025 08 24 ~
 > I'm currently considering adding **`hypervisor`** technology that is compatible with both **`AMD`** and **`INTEL`** to the kernel drivers in this repository
 >
-> If this is possible, I think we can experience a fun sight at Ring-1 level.
+> If this is possible, I think we can experience a fun sight at Ring-1 level. ( Type 2 )
 >
 > ![initial](https://github.com/lastime1650/Windows_Kernel_Based_GAMEHACKING_Season_2/blob/main/Images/HyperVisor2.png)
 ---